Aromatherapy for beginners

-There are 2 ways to use essential oils and to take advantage of their benefits:
+There are 2 ways to use essential oils and take advantage of their benefits:

 - Inhalation: It is the most common aromatherapy because our sense of smell directly activates the limbic system, which is responsible for regulating our emotions.
 In this case, a special diffuser can be used to spread the essential oil.

 - On the skin: Not every essential oil is specifically for the skin.
 It is usually already diluted with other oils or water since such strong concentrate ingredients could harm your skin.
 Its main purpose is to hydrate and nourish the skin.
-Also, a massage with these oils stimulates elasticity and firmness’ skin.
+Also, a massage with these oils stimulates the elasticity and firmness of the skin.

 Other essential oils and their benefits